 - a.
-If made a traffic citation with a lower fine, law enforcement may be inclined to issue more citations and courts may allow the traffic citation to be handled as any other traffic citation. - b.
+Law enforcement may more vigorously write citations. - b.
+Fines can be adjusted based on the period of violation. - c.
+If made a traffic citation with a lower fine, law enforcement may be more inclined to issue citations rather than warnings, and courts may be less inclined to dismiss citations, and allow the traffic citation to be handled as any other traffic citation. - d.
 People may pay the reduced fine and collections may increase.

-a.
-The lower fines may not provide the same degree of deterrence as the larger fines do - if that higher fine were to be imposed by the Court.
+- a.
+The lower fines may not provide the same degree of deterrence as the larger fines, currently mandated, do if that higher fine were to be imposed by the Court - b.
+A violator may be willing to pay the reduced fine instead of correcting the residency for the first offense.